 Digital Main Street

-- Digital Training (online and in-person) through the Digital Main Street Academy: a full suite of educational and instructive workshops done both in-person and online to assist with their mission of helping main street businesses grow by adopting digital tools and technologies.
+- Digital Online Training through the Digital Main Street Academy: a full suite of educational and instructive online training sessions to help main street businesses grow by adopting digital tools and technologies.

 - Camp Tech Training: a series of free workshops and webinars, delivered by our training partner, Camp Tech, that will be available until September 30, 2020.
 Business owners are encouraged to sign up early for one of our four new webinars or attend a local in-person workshop.
 To check for workshops in your area or to sign up for our webinars, visit www.obiaa.com/training.

 - Digital Vendors: over 700 digital vendors across Ontario have registered with DMS to give businesses access to numerous resources that can assist with their digital transformation.

 - Resources: digitalmainstreet.ca is a comprehensive resource of interesting case studies, articles, tips and techniques; everything your small business needs for your digital transformation.